LogtalkDotOrg/logtalk3/coding/kate/NOTES.md

 These support files are dual-licensed under the Apache License 2.0 and the KDE license.

-To install copy the file `logtalk.xml` to one of the directories:
+On POSIX systems, to install copy the file `logtalk.xml` to one of the
+directories:

     KDE3:	$KDEDIR/share/apps/katepart/syntax/
     KDE4:	$KDEDIR/share/kde4/apps/katepart/syntax/